Links on SoundGuys may earn us a commission. Learn more.

 What are the benefits of Apple's H1 chip?

 We’ve all had experiences with Bluetooth that demonstrate why the technology often fails to deliver its promise of quality, convenience, and reliability.
 Apple, whose products epitomize accessible luxury and are some of the easiest-to-use mobile devices available, at least according to my grandmother, devised a solution to our woes.
-The company’s H1 chip serves to make the Bluetooth streaming experience that much smoother and is integrated into the company’s AirPods and some of their Beats products.
+The company’s H1 chip serves to make the Bluetooth streaming experience that much smoother and is integrated into the company’s AirPods and some of its Beats products.
 That’s all well and good, but what is an H1 chip?

 Editor’s note: this article was updated on November 12, 2021, to include information on the difference between W1 and H1, and to add a contents menu.